 Stamp duty in urban area = 5.6% x 80,00,000 = 4,48,000/-

 Registration charges = 1% x 80,00,000 = Rs.
 80,000/-

 Thus, the stamp duty in urban areas = Rs.
 5, 28, 000/-

-You can purchase adhesive stamps as well as per your convenience.
-The payment of stamp duty can be done through Pay Order or DD on any nationalized bank or scheduled bank.
-It can be paid through challan also which has the validity for at least two months from the date of execution.
-The document can be written on a plain paper.
+You can purchase adhesive stamps as well as at your convenience.
+The stamp duty payment can be done through Pay Order or DD on any nationalized bank or scheduled bank.
+It can be paid through challan also which has validity for at least two months from the date of execution.
+The document can be written on plain paper.

-As of June, 2015, the service tax is 14% of the 25% of the total agreement value of the property.
-This figure is applicable if the value of the property is in below Rs.
-1 Crore or area of less than 2000 square feet.
+As of June 2015, the service tax is 14% of the 25% of the property’s total agreement value.
+This figure is applicable if the property’s value is below Rs.
+1 Crore or an area of less than 2000 square feet.
 If the value of the property is higher than Rs.
 1 core or the area is above 2000 square feet, the service tax is 14% of the 30% of the total agreement value.

-VAT is decided by respective state government.
-At the moment, 5.5% VAT is being collected for construction related activities in Bangalore.
+The respective state government decides VAT.
+At the moment, 5.5% VAT is being collected for construction-related activities in Bangalore.
 VAT charges are imposed as per the Value Added Tax (Amendments) Act of 2012.

-If you are going to register your site/plot, you should go through the revised guidelines so that you will understand about the revised guidance value of the property and charged at various locations.
+If you are going to register your site/plot, you should go through the revised guidelines to understand the revised guidance value of the property and be charged at various locations.

 Apart from the price of the property, you should want to pay stamp duty and service tax which will also add up to the total cost of the property.
-Hence, you should choose your budget and property should be acquired after considering all the factors that influence the cost.
+Hence, you should choose your budget, and property should be acquired after considering all the factors influencing the cost.

-As Bangalore has great demand for residential as well as commercial property, you can invest as per your budget without any issues and you will get best returns in the shortest possible time.
+As Bangalore has great demand for residential and commercial property, you can invest as per your budget without any issues, and you will get the best returns in the shortest possible time.